fullcrimp/crop/README.md

 # crop
 ## Simple fronend image cropping tool
-Cropping tool with polyfill to work with Cross-Origin Resource Sharing policy restricted images.
+Cropping tool to work with Cross-Origin Resource Sharing policy restricted images.

 - Returns cropped base64 line or url of the image with crop coordinated `{x,y,w,h}`.
-- Canvas needed for setup
+- Canvas needed
 - Canvas is set to be responsive and fill parent element 100%
 - Module API developing is in progress